1.800.221.5175

 independent-phonics-practice-activities

-New phonics skills must be regularly reviewed before a reader can independently and effectively apply the skill in an unfamiliar, authentic context.
+New phonics skills must be systematically reviewed before students can independently and effectively apply them in an authentic reading or writing context.

 Fun and Varied Independent Phonics Practice